-Our Library is a fantastic hub of discovery and learning that plays a major role in enriching the school lives of every girl at OHS.
-Our Librarians, Penny and Frances, run may activities for keen readers, including book clubs, quizzes and competitions.
+Our library is a fantastic hub of discovery and learning that plays a major role in enriching the school lives of every girl at OHS.
+Our librarian runs many activities for keen readers, including book clubs, quizzes and competitions.

 Throughout the school year, the library encourages a love of reading with fascinating library lessons that explore different genres and by offering students a wonderfully eclectic mix of academically-challenging and stimulating titles, including the latest award-winners from YA and adult literary awards.